stefan-wuensch/tmp/README.md

 ### 1. **AdminNode**

-This is the EC2 Instance ID of the Web Admin Node for the site.
+This is the EC2 Instance ID of the Web Admin Node for the site. <br>
+(The Admin Node is the server used to _update_ site content.
+This is different than the Webserver Nodes which only _deliver the content_ read-only.)

 Start at https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=tag:Name